sderosiaux/kafka-streams-kotlin/README.md

 Sample Kafka Streams in Kotlin using:

 - Json Serde using Kotlin `reified`
+- There is a Avro version of the Kafka Streams too
 - A `Topology` with a `Transformer`, and a state, to prevent sending duplicate downstream
 - JUnit 5 tests using `TopologyTestDriver`